telerik/xaml-docs/knowledge-base/kb-datetimepicker-replace-contextmenu-with-radcontextmenu.md

 ---
-title: How to replace ContextMenu with RadContextMenu in RadDateTimePicker
+title: How to replace the default ContextMenu with RadContextMenu in RadDateTimePicker
-description: Replacing ContextMenu with RadContextMenu in RadDateTimePicker
+description: Using RadContextMenu instead of ContextMenu RadDateTimePicker
 type: how-to
-page_title: Replacing ContextMenu with RadContextMenu in RadDateTimePicker
+page_title: Initialize RadContextMenu rather than ContextMenu in RadDateTimePicker
 slug: kb-datetimepicker-replace-contextmenu-with-radcontextmenu
 position:
-tags:
+tags: contextmenu, radcontextmenu, raddatetimepicker, datetimepicker
 ticketid: 1427861
 res_type: kb
 ---